ww2781nyu/rob6323_go2_project/README.md

 3. We did not modify any parameters other than those mentioned above.
 4. To reproduce the results, simply run the code.
 5. To reproduce the results for bonus 1, remove "_bonus1" from the end of the filename of the file located at `source/rob6323_go2/rob6323_go2/tasks/direct/rob6323_go2/rob6323_go2_env_bonus1.py`.
+6. Regarding bonus2, we chose an uneven terrain.
-6. To reproduce the results of bonus2, simply remove "_bonus2" from the end of the filename of `source/rob6323_go2/rob6323_go2/tasks/direct/rob6323_go2/rob6323_go2_env_cfg_bonus2.py`.
+7. To reproduce the results of bonus2, simply remove "_bonus2" from the end of the filename of `source/rob6323_go2/rob6323_go2/tasks/direct/rob6323_go2/rob6323_go2_env_cfg_bonus2.py`.